ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

   This disparity in the phylogenetic placement of Didunculus strigirostris between the two trees could be attributed to the limited phylogenetic resolution provided by the COX subunits alone.
 It seems that the COX subunits may not be as effective in distinguishing between closely related species within the Columbidae family as the full mitochondrial sequences.
 Both trees correctly dileneate the Goura species as in Bruxaux et al. (2017), placing Goura victoria and Goura scheepmakeri together, and Goura cristata and Goura sclaterii together.[^1]

 - **Comparison of Homoplasy Indices:**
-  To find the most parsimonious of the two trees we compared the homoplasy indeces (HI) which is a measure of the frequence of independently evolved shared traits in the tree.
+  To find the most parsimonious of the two trees we compared the homoplasy indeces (HI) which is a measure of the frequency of independently evolved shared traits in the tree.
 A lower homoplasy index indicates a more parsimonious tree with fewer such instances.
 With an HI of 0.2715, 0.009 lower than the COX subunit tree's, the full mitochondria tree provides a more direct interpretation of the species' evolutionary history.

 These observations underscore the importance of using comprehensive genomic data for phylogenetic studies, especially when dealing with closely related species.
 The choice of molecular markers can significantly influence the phylogenetic relationships inferred, highlighting the need for careful marker selection in phylogenetic analyses.
 The full mitochondrial tree agrees in its placement of Didunculus with the Maximum Likelihood phylogeny by Soares et al. [^2]

 ## Maximum Parsimony Tree of Cytochrome B
-To asses the phylogenetic signal of Cytochrome B, we also made a maximum parsimony tree from this gene of the nine reference genomes using the same aproach as for the two previous trees.
+To asses the phylogenetic signal of Cytochrome B, we also made a maximum parsimony tree from this gene for the nine reference genomes using the same aproach as for the two previous trees.

 1. **Extraction of Cytochrome B DNA Sequences:**
     Cytochrome B DNA sequences from the reference genomes were written to the FASTA file, '__cytochrome_b.fasta__', with the python executable ['concatenate_genes.py'](../../src/preprocessing/concatenate_genes.py) using the terms 'CYTB' and 'cob' for input genes as Cytochrome B is annotated by either name in the genbank files: